sooftware/attentions/README.md

 ## Intro

-`Awesome-attentions` provides some attentions used in natural language processing using pytorch.
+`attentions` provides some attentions used in natural language processing using pytorch.
 these attentions can used in neural machine translation, speech recognition, image captioning etc...

 ![image](https://user-images.githubusercontent.com/42150335/83331902-7bf9f780-a2d3-11ea-8f7e-172f55deef45.png)